Mahmud Abouhalima: Capture

-Abouhalima fled to Saudi Arabia, and then back to his native Egypt where he was captured by Egyptian police, tortured, and extradited back to the United States on March 24.
+Abouhalima fled to Saudi Arabia and then back to his native Egypt, where he was captured by Egyptian police, tortured, and extradited back to the United States on March 24.

 In March 1994, Abouhalima was sentenced to 240 years in prison.
-After an appeal, the sentence was later reduced to 1,300 months or 108 years.
-In 2021, one of Abouhalima's convictions were overturned, cutting his sentence by 30 years.
+After an appeal, the sentence was later reduced to 1,300 months, or 108 years.
+In 2021, one of Abouhalima's convictions was overturned, cutting his sentence by 30 years.
 He is currently an inmate at ADX Florence in Florence, Colorado.
 He is scheduled for release on March 8, 2060.
 Abouhalima's Federal Bureau of Prisons ID# is 28064–054.
-In 2013, Abouhalima gave an account about his life in supermax prison, stating “Sitting in a small box in a walking distance of eight feet, this little hole becomes my world, my dining room, reading and writing area, sleeping, walking, urinating, and defecating.
-I am virtually living in a bathroom, and this concept has never left my mind in ten years.”
+In 2013, Abouhalima gave an account about his life in supermax prison, stating, "Sitting in a small box in a walking distance of eight feet, this little hole becomes my world, my dining room, reading and writing area, sleeping, walking, urinating, and defecating.
+I am virtually living in a bathroom, and this concept has never left my mind in ten years."
 He also stated how limited his communications were in prison.